textpotential/bibliarchic/works_cited.md

 Timothy K. Beal, The Rise and Fall of the Bible: The Unexpected
     History of an Accidental Book (Boston: Houghton Mifflin Harcourt, 2011), Kindle edition.

+Marshall McLuhan, *Understanding Media: The Extensions of Man*
+    (New York: McGraw-Hill, 1964).

+Johanna Drucker, ‘Humanities Approaches to Interface Theory,’
+    *Culture Machine* 12 (2011): 1-20.